Brazil

-The Tembé Indigenous people of Brazil, like other native populations, are the proven best protectors of rainforest areas.
-A map of the Tembé reserve showed us an island of rainforest surrounded by an area of deforestation and destruction at their borders.
+The Tembé indigenous people of Brazil, like other native populations, have proven to be the best protectors of rainforest areas.
+A map of the Tembé reserve showed us an island of rainforest surrounded by deforestation and destruction along its borders.
 This is also what we saw in person when we met with the Tembé.

-The Tembé project represents a rare opportunity to recognize and establish an international model for indigenous rainforest preservation by supporting the work of the Tembé as protectors of their land.
+The Tembé project represents a rare opportunity to recognize and establish an international model for indigenous rainforest preservation by supporting the Tembé as protectors of their land.
 The Tembé are currently reporting massive illegal logging operations on their reserve.

-Watch our mini documentary on the Tembé project below:
+Watch our mini documentary on the Tembé project.

 Partners

-• Primary partner: ECAM has been working with indigenous communities in the Brazilian Amazon since 2002 with a specific focus on strengthening indigenous communities’ autonomy in the management and protected of their traditional lands.
+• Primary partner: ECAM has been working with indigenous communities in the Brazilian Amazon since 2002, with a specific focus on strengthening their autonomy in managing and protecting their traditional lands.
 ECAM specializes in helping develop and strengthen indigenous planning processes through a series of participatory and collaborative methodologies tested over the last decade with indigenous communities through the Brazilian Amazon.

 • Implementing Organizations: Tembé Rangers, ECAM, Rainforest Connection